NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 2. Type the name for the project, and click "Continue"
 3. Browse to the directory where you want the project saved, and click the "Open" button.

-[comment]: # (remove restriction on spaces in path and projet name once that is fixed.
+[comment]: # (remove restriction on spaces in path and project name once that is fixed.
 Item #59 on 2.0 google doc.)

 Note: The PAT 2.0 release requires that both the file name and path for the project don't have any spaces.